 IgE allergies tend to occur very quickly after the allergen has been eaten: within 5-10 minutes to 30-60 minutes.

 Non IgE allergies cannot be tested for, but are still classified as an allergy.
-These allergies are not associated with life threatening reactions (anaphylaxis).
+These allergies are not associated with life threatening reactions ( i.e anaphylaxis).

-Non IgE allergies tend to be more delayed, occuring more like hours or days after the allergen (in this case egg protein) is consumed.
+Non IgE allergies tend to be more delayed, occuring hours or days after the allergen (in this case egg protein) is consumed rather than minutes.

-It is useful to know how consistent the reactions are.
-An allergy will tend to cause issues each and every time they are eaten (unless maybe when eaten in very small amounts, or eaten without the protein componenet, if the allergy is not severe)
+It is useful to know how consistent your reactions are.
+An allergy will tend to cause issues each and every time they are eaten (unless maybe when eaten in very small amounts, or eaten without the protein component, if the allergy is not severe).
+In contrast, a histamine or amine intolerance will mean reactions may be more inconsistent, depending on a few different factors.

 As IgE egg allergies can cause life threatening anaphylaxis, if you suspect an IgE allergy, discuss with your doctor and see if you need to see an Allergist for testing.